Gilmore Girls | An everlasting flavor of friendship

 Lorelai had a complicated relationship with her parents.
-They belong to the American bourgeoisie: they’re rich and disappointed with how the daughter’s life has turned out to be.
-Lorelai left her house when she got pregnant, off to build her own life.
-However, at the beginning of the show, she is forced to see them once a week, every Friday evening, since she asked them to pay the tuition for a private school that Rory wishes to attend.
+They belong to the American bourgeoisie: they’re wealthy and disappointed with how the daughter’s life has turned out.
+Lorelai left her house when she got pregnant to build her own life.
+However, at the show’s beginning, she is forced to see them once a week, every Friday evening, since she asked them to pay the tuition for a private school that Rory wishes to attend.
 The storyline follows these two young women who try to grow up together, between failed relationships and future dreams.

 Gilmore Girls’ secret ingredient